fullptr/datamatic/README.md

 ```

 ## Custom Functions
-As we have already seen, functions can be called in template files with the syntax
-`{{Comp::name}}` for example.
-This is calling the function `main` which resides in the `Comp` namespace, and all it does it return the component name.
+As we have already seen, functions can be called in template files with the syntax `{{Comp::name}}` for example.
+This is calling the function `name` which resides in the `Comp` namespace, and all it does it return the component name.
 There may be other things you wish to print that are more complicated that simply the properties of components and attributes.
 Via the `Context` object, you can also register your own functions, meaning you can format C++ strings using all the tools in python.

 For a very simple example, suppose you want to generate C++ functions which print the component names in upper case.
 For this, you could create the following `dmx` file:
 ```py